Let go of stresses, and maximise your family’s summer smiles!

 o Your mucosal membranes that form part of your immune system also need plenty of water to optimally trap viruses and bacteria and prevent you from becoming ill.

-o Whether you are on a plane or in a car, take time to move around or make stops to stretch your legs.
+o When you're on a plane or in a car, take time to move around or make stops to stretch your legs.
 Your lymphatic system transports immune support around your body and remove toxins.
-It doesn’t have a pump (like your blood system does with the heart) so relies on your movement to keep it pumping.
-If you don't you're more likely to feel sluggish.
+It doesn’t have a pump and relies on movement to keep it pumping, and to stop you feeling sluggish.

 Let it go before you go! – The more stress, worries, and pain you can let go of before you go, the more smiles you will enjoy.
-I know your time is limited.
-You may be thinking, when will I ever get time to think about all this?
+I know your time is limited and you may be thinking, when will I ever get time to think about all this?
+I'm here to help - I'm running a Maximise your family’s summer smiles workshop on Monday June 29th @ 7.30pm - 8.45pm for £22.

 - Expert tailored support solutions for your family's trigger situations, so you don't have to work them out on your own.

-- Resources for you to create a tailored holiday plan within the session, so your family is all ready to enjoy a happier, calmer, fun summer break together.
+- Resources to create a tailored holiday plan within the session, so your family is all ready to enjoy a happier, calmer summer break together.

 If you would like more details on this workshop or tailored one to one support for you or your family, please get in touch here or call me on 07966 502611.